gaoxiaoliangz/react-lite/README.md

 # React lite

-A simple implementation of react
+A simple implementation of react.

 The package is still under development, and only supports a few react features.